ryxu-xo/ryxu-xo/README.md

 ## 🎵 **Why Euralink?**

 > *"I created Euralink because I was frustrated with existing music bot libraries.
 They were slow, unreliable, and lacked the features developers needed.
-Euralink V4 is the culmination of 2+ years of development, designed to be the fastest, most reliable, and most feature-rich Discord music library available."*
+Euralink V4 is the culmination of 6 months of development, designed to be the fastest, most reliable, and most feature-rich Discord music library available."*

 ### **What Makes Euralink Special:**
 - ⚡ **Blazing Fast**: HTTP/2, connection pooling, smart caching